Staff

 Brian was called to be the Director of Music and Organist at All Saints’ in 2011.
 He leads two adult vocal ensembles, a handbell choir, two children’s choirs, and teaches music to the children at the Lockhart Child Development Center.
 Brian also is Coordinator of Communications, where it is his aim to direct the flow of information to various media outlets, bringing information to the parishioners that are known to us and to those that we haven’t yet met.
 Fun Fact: Brian is a pretty good ballroom dancer, and can be seen in action at the occasional dance held at the parish.
 You may email Brian by clicking here.

-Rachel Grossman-Zack, Operations Manager of the Lockhart Child Development Center
+Rachel Grossman-Zack, Executive Director of the Lockhart Child Development Center

 We are delighted to welcome Rachel Grossman-Zack to the leadership team of the Lockhart Child Development Center.